katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 MUST

+- [ ] Find a way to control the order of installation of modules, if we are to put test data in a separate module..
 - [ ] add -a option to auto-install dependencies in automation context.
 - [ ] Test fresh install on real ubuntu for odorun.sh AND odounit.sh .
 - [ ] Add unit tests for odorun.sh.
 Cover all cases for reloading in odorun in unit tests.
 Does changing model .py work?